 The guys still sometimes appear as the Valiants/Alley Cats.
 In October 1990 Rip and Brice did a show at Los Angeles' Greek Theater, with former "Johnny" Ron Shy and lead Donald Evans.
 They were part of K-Earth's annual "Legends Of Rock 'N' Roll Concert".
 Others on the bill were: Freddy Cannon, Joanie Sommers, Jack Scott, Bobby Lewis, Jody Reynolds, Ray Peterson, Sonny Knight, Frankie Ervin, Terry Stafford, Paul & Paula, Mel Carter and the Pentagons.
 In 1993, Marvin Phillips came out of retirement to perform, with Rip, as "Marvin & Johnny."

-In the 90s, Rip became an Artist Representative, a natural because he knew many of the acts in the area, having appeared with them over the years.
+In the 90s, Rip Spencer became an Artist Representative, a natural because he knew many of the acts in the area, having appeared with them over the years.
 He was also an independent record producer, working on an album with Levon Harris (Thurston Harris' grandson), and a music publisher (S.E.
 Spencer Music Company).
-Tragically, on December 9, 2009, Rip Spencer was shot and killed (at age 70) on a street in Compton, California.
-Two weeks after the incident, no arrests had been made.
+Tragically, on December 9, 2009, Rip was shot and killed (at age 70) at his home in Compton, California.
+As of seven months after the incident, no arrests had been made.

 Special thanks to Victor Pearlin, Ferdie Gonzalez, Dave Antrell, and Bruce Dumes, Mike Bauer, and Andreas Grabsch.